Sharetrip Launches Mega Giveaway With ST Pay

 Besides the mega prizes, users will also get the chance to win exclusive prizes every week, like hotel stays in Hotel Bengal Canary Park, Paragon Hotel and Resort, Lakeshore Banani, Nascent Gardenia Baridhara, Platinum Grand, and Hotel Sarina.

-They can also win domestic flight tickets with AirAstra, NOVOAIR and US-Bangla Airlines.
-Weekly prizes may also include gifts from Shaver Shop Bangladesh, Patar Golpo and SSB Leather.
+They can also win domestic flight tickets with AirAstra, NOVOAIR and US-Bangla.

-For the campaign of 'Gorome Chorom Bepar', numerous brands have partnered with ShareTrip such as Air Astra, Ascott The Residence, Hotel Bengal Canary Park, Hotel Sarina, Kapok Tree, Lakeshore Banani, Nascent Gardenia, NOVOAIR Ocean Paradise Hotel, Paragon Hotel and Resort, Patar Golpo, Platinum Grand, Salam Air, Shaver Shop Bangladesh, Singapore Airlines, SSB Leather, Tilagaon Eco Village, US-Bangla Airlines and Zuqo.

 Legal Disclaimer: